mctechnology17/awesome-zmk/README.md

 * [kbd.news](https://kbd.news/) - KBD.news is a blog and newsletter on DIY mechanical keyboards.
 A hand-picked selection of posts from a keyboard enthusiast's perspective
 * [ErgoMechKeyboards/reddit.com](https://www.reddit.com/r/ErgoMechKeyboards/) - A community focused around Ergonomic Mechanical Keyboards and strange input devices.
 Embrace the jank.
 Created Sep 2, 2019
 * [crkbd/reddit.com](https://www.reddit.com/r/crkbd/) - crkbd, a.k.a.
 Corne Keyboard https://github.com/foostan/crkbd https://discord.com/invite/aWCZWnS Created Dec 16, 2019

+### Keyboard News Videos
+* [Building Open Keyboards with ZMK & Zephyr // Zephyr Tech Talk #010 ](https://www.youtube.com/live/Eb04hyUY4BE?si=l4-114QAmFnJbyc7&t=1) - Tune in on Wednesday, January 24 (9:00 AM EST / 3:00 PM CET) for a new Zephyr Tech Talk live stream where Benjamin will be joined by Pete Johanson, creator and project lead of the ZMK project.
+* [Naya Create: From Hate To Love To Regret - Full Review](https://youtu.be/gqzrcoNpgGU?si=cVFWv9tcqKLYdO14) - The Naya Create is/was an amazing feat, it actually delivered on almost all of the promises.
+However, there are quite a few hardware issues, some which can be fixed others you'll have to live with.

 <!-- ### Keyboard News ErgoMechKeyboards -->
 <!-- REDDIT:START -->